 The assessment of potential impact will be classified as high, medium or low.
-At the same time it will assess how likely a risk is to occur and this will enable the Board to decide which risks it should pay most attention to when considering what measures to take to manage the risks.
+At the same time, it will assess how likely a risk is to occur and this will enable the Cowick & Snaith Internal Drainage Board to decide which risks they should pay most attention to when considering what measures to take to manage the risks.

-After identifying and evaluating risks the responsible officer will need to decide upon appropriate measures to take in order to avoid, reduce or control the risks or their consequences.
+After identifying and evaluating risks the responsible officer (i.e. the appointed Clerk/CEO) will need to decide upon appropriate measures to take in order to avoid, reduce or control the risks or their consequences.